 But there has to be a defined default behavior to come up with a filled entry for <HOSTNAME>

-#9 Updated by François ARMAND almost 2 years ago
+#9 Updated by François ARMAND over 2 years ago

 Some more information from discussion on #irc channel:

 - in all cases, we must have a post-check validation on the agent before sending the inventory to at least ensure that a valid hosname/fqdn entry is filled.
 Without that check, the inventory will be correctly sent, so the node will NOT issue a new inventory before 24h, BUT we are sur that the inventory WON'T be accepted by the server.
 On the other hand, if the node see an error with regards to the sending of the inventory, it will retry in the next run, and on the next, until the post-check is valid.
 That allows to wait for a DNS config to propagate, for example.

 - there is nonetheless other bug in fusion, which could be better addressed than they are now (see previous comment).

 #20 Updated by François ARMAND about 2 years ago

 So, to recap:

 We want to let the user specify a value for RUDDER/HOSTNAME (which is actually a FQDN...).
 The value to put is looked in order, stoping at the first success:

 - in RUDDER_FQDN environment variable if exists, and is not empty

 - if the command TODO_SPECIFY_PATH_CONVENTION_FOR_FQDN_COMMAND exists, is executable, return correctly (no error code), and return a non-empty string